Deploying Alaveteli

 Usage

-Before you issue any Capistrano commands, cd
+Before you issue any Capistrano commands, cd into the checkout of the

 Alaveteli repo on your local machine (because that’s where it will look